Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

 There are several types of anxiety disorders, and what differentiates them are the nature of the disorder, and the intensity and duration of the symptoms.
 The most common types of anxiety disorders are phobias, panic disorder and generalized anxiety disorder.

-Anxiety is an illness that requires medical diagnosis and treatment.
-If you suspect that you or a loved one is suffering from anxiety, it is important to see a physician who will be able to assess whether your problem is physical, which is sometimes the case.
-If not, the physician will be able, during the consultation, to establish whether you or your loved one is suffering from anxiety disorder or some type of depression - an illness whose symptoms are similar to those of anxiety.
+Anxiety is a disorder that requires a medical diagnosis and treatment.
+If you think that you or a loved one may be suffering from anxiety, speak to your doctor as he or she will be able to determine if the cause of your anxiety is physical, which can sometimes be the case.
+Otherwise, during the medical consultation, your doctor will be able to establish whether you are suffering from an anxiety disorder or another health problem that has similar symptoms.